bjyen/sicss-howard-mathematica-R-2022/README.md

 If you are already an R user this will be a good opportunity to refresh and structure your existing knowledge, while building confidence with the tidyverse to accomplish more complex tasks in easier ways.
 I encourage you to contribute your perspectives to the topics being covered, strengths and weaknesses, potential pitfalls, and more efficient ways of doing things.

 There are many more topics we cannot get to due to time constraints, such as accessing the American Community Survey through the `tidycensus` package, webscraping, text analysis, machine learning, and more!
-Contact me if you want to talk more.
+Please contact me if you want to email or chat.

 ## Datasets